 Long-term care is the easiest way to reclaim your relationship with your loved one as caretaking progresses.
 Memory care programs like Connections can relieve you of your caretaking duties and lead to positive changes.

 Dr. Petersen created Connections using data-based therapies that encourage neuroplasticity.
 This approach keeps loved ones busy mentally and physically.
-Constant movement and interaction can form new neural networks in the brain around the damaged nerve cells.
+Constant movement and interaction can form new neural networks around the damaged nerve cells in the brain.

 A typical day in the Connections program may include: